Posted on Leave a comment

 Uses “vet checked” as a substitute for OFA testing

 A veterinary wellness exam confirms a dog appears healthy at that moment.
 It evaluates nothing about inherited structural or genetic conditions.
-These are completely different things.

 Breeds primarily for rare or unusual colors